 - coaching or tuition services for children;

 - This includes those aged 14years and over.
 It will no longer be from age 18.

 - There are other elements that refer to exemptions, however the only profession exempt is that of a SAPOL or AFP Officer.

 - The Parent exemption is subject to several other factors, many common to football environments that voids exemption, therefore SANFL strongly endorses the screening of parent volunteers.

 - Screening checks for volunteers now free.

 |So what does that mean for your Club? |

 The club will be required to maintain a record of all volunteers details and clearance information.
-A sample record management system is attached.
 The collection and storage of personal details must be secure and compliant with Australian Privacy Laws.